josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 ## Style and substance

 I've spent a good while now asserting that our collective differences regarding Tailwind center around an inversion of opinion on benefits and drawbacks.
-So, I think there's value in examining some of those specifics,
+So, I think there's value in examining some of those specifics, so we can understand what it is that brings us both to view the same thing so very differently.

 ## Forcing Tailwind is a mistake